brookshelley/brookshelley/content/posts/2020-03-21-Links-Week-twelve.md

 I spent *four hours* on the phone today with Chase bank trying to move my flight forward a few days to try to ensure that I won’t be trapped outside of California.
 Were it not for Snorri, I might consider trying to just work and hide out in Japan during this pandemic, but for both him and my work, it’s probably good to head home.
 Knock on some wood for me, or send good travel vibes—whatever your method of magic may be.

-You’re probably not here to read about my Japanese vacation travails though, so without further ado, here’s the links:

-{{< tweet user="davdchristmas" id=1239196410857340933" >}}

 - You might know that I’m a racing fan, and especially love Formula 1 racing, but currently all the races this season are cancelled.
 Bummer.
 To get my high-octane thrill, I’ve resorted to watching [matchbox cars](https://www.youtube.com/watch?v=W3hEfwmzgDI) thanks to my friend Stephan, and even [sim racing with actual F1 drivers](https://www.youtube.com/watch?v=DG1cFm3dsaU).
 YouTube is often a shitshow of terrible videos, but this week it’s a true savior with all of its odd niches.
 Maybe you’ll find a cool substitute for something you miss on there as well.
 - A few weeks ago, when we could still _gather_, I saw Kyle Chayka and Robin Sloan discuss Kyle’s new book.
 It was pretty fun, albeit sparsely attended.
 If you haven’t read *Longing for Less*, perhaps this will [convince you to pick up a a copy](https://www.newyorker.com/magazine/2020/02/03/the-pitfalls-and-the-potential-of-the-new-minimalism) from an independent bookstore.
 Robin even recommends a few other books in [his latest newsletter](https://www.robinsloan.com/newsletter/march-2020/).